 The Almighty Perc

-Running power can be extremely expensive, especially if your land isn’t directly on a road.
-If you aren’t planning to be on-grid, your offer should still take power into account, as land without easy grid access will have lower market value.
+Do this before making your offer.
+If you aren’t planning to be on-grid, your offer should still take power into account, since land without easy grid access has lower market value.

 Right-of-Way and Access

+The italics are there because this is so important.
 Get this in writing and make your offer contingent upon it.

 Easements, Zoning, and Restrictions